-A relatively easy, 3-mile roundtrip down a rocky canyon to one of the last remaining naturally occurring native California palm groves left on the planet.
+This relatively easy, 3-mile roundtrip down to Borrego Palm Canyon takes you into a rocky canyon to one of the last remaining naturally occurring native California palm groves left on the planet.
 This is a fascinating hike for amateur botanists and geologists, and desert hikers will be rewarded with a surprising amount of water along the trail.
 There’s a free pamphlet at the trailhead that will help identify items of biological and historical note along the way.
 A highly recommended hike to anyone visiting Anza-Borrego Desert State Park.

 The trail to Borrego Palm Canyon is a popular route for day hikers and casual strollers, and it would be easy for more “hardcore” hikers to overlook.
 It’s short, it often has a healthy amount of trail traffic, and it’s located just outside of one of the two main reservation campgrounds in Anza-Borrego State Park.
 But, even if you’ve already been down the similar oasis trail in Hellhole Canyon, Borrego Palm Canyon is definitely worth a stop on your trip.